-These Committees have respectively a role in (a) reviewing/scrutinising action and decisions taken, (b) advising on and reviewing policies and (c) external scrutiny i.e. looking at issues, which lie outside the Council's responsibilities.
+This committee has a role in (a) reviewing/scrutinising action and decisions taken, (b) advising on and reviewing policies and (c) external scrutiny i.e. looking at issues, which lie outside the Council's responsibilities.

 Audit Board

 The Audit Board receives quarterly updates on the assurance, which can be placed on various systems and processes during the year, along with an annual assessment at the year-end.